vanHeemstraSystems/cloud-computing-headstart/100/400/1400/README.md

-# 1400 Benefits of Opex over Capex
+# 1400 Benefits of OpEx over CapEx